Kasen/kitchen-vz/README.md

 ## Requirements

+This driver works via ssh or directly executes command.
+So you need to have ssh access via keys on the server, where container will be started.
+Also you need to have sudo permissions for your user to run `prlctl` and `vzctl` commands.

 This driver tested only on Virtuozzo 7.

-## Installation and Setup

 ## Installation and Setup